If you're planning to travel outside the UK, you may need to be vaccinated against some of the serious diseases found in other parts of the world.

-The Travel Clinic has now grown to become the largest clinic in the locality.
+The Travel Clinic is based in Twickenham in the Borough of Richmond Upon Thames.
+We have now grown to become the largest clinic in the locality.
 We are helping an increasing number of travellers as the demand for international travel is still growing strongly.

 Our Travel Clinic can help with your preparations by providing a professional travel health service to you.
 We welcome private individuals, corporate staff and travel groups.

 Dr Christopher Watts is the medical practitioner who is clinically responsible for the Travel Clinic and is supported by our Nursing team comprising of: